 Contact an experienced bankruptcy attorney in Albuquerque, New Mexico.

 Don’t let crushing debt drive you out of your home.
 Chapter 13 can protect your home, lower your monthly expenses, and allow you to discharge qualifying debt.
-Call McCook Law Firm, LLC at (505) 600-2550 or contact my Albuquerque, New Mexico office online to schedule your free bankruptcy consultation at our West Hartford, Connecticut or Albuquerque, New Mexico office.
+Call: CT (860) 400-2204 / NM (505) 600-2550 or contact McCook Law Firm, LLC online to schedule your free bankruptcy consultation at our West Hartford, Connecticut or Albuquerque, New Mexico office.

 We can help you with: